hashicorp/consul-api-gateway/README.md

 # Usage

-The Consul API Gateway project Kubernetes integration leverages connect-injected services managed by the [Consul K8s](https://github.com/hashicorp/consul-k8s) project.
+The Consul API Gateway project Kubernetes integration leverages Connect-injected services managed by the [Consul K8s](https://github.com/hashicorp/consul-k8s) project.
 To use this project, make sure you have a running Kubernetes cluster and
 Consul 1.11 or greater installed [via Helm](https://github.com/hashicorp/consul-k8s#usage) with Connect injection support enabled.